The National Cybersecurity Alliance is pleased to present the 16th edition of our Board Member Spotlight.

 We are tightly aligned.
 While NCA focuses on educating and empowering the global digital society, U.S. Bank is focused on educating and empowering our digital customer base.
 More and more, people are moving to digital banking and we want them to have the knowledge and means to do it in a secure fashion that enhances both their resources and well-being, but also helps the Bank secure our piece of the global digital ecosystem.

 Before entering the private sector, you spent 33 years at the National Security Agency.
-What have you learned from that career transition?
+What have you learned from the career transition?

 Hmmm… I think, foremost, I learned that the interests of the national security community and critical infrastructure owners and operators are not that far apart.
 We’re both interested in three types of intelligence: documentary (knowing what happened), interpretive (understanding why it happened), and predictive (postulating what will happen next).
 We still need to draw tighter linkages between government and industry in terms of trusting one another with our most sensitive information, but we’ve made strides in this area.
 Working together, we can continue to expand the “sensor network” to include both national resources and the millions or billions of internet-connected devices used in the private sector.
 Doing this will make us better at spotting malicious activity, diagnosing it, and building collaborative mitigation strategies that safeguard the things we care about as a nation.